Minimax Optimal Estimation of Stability Under Distribution Shift: Introduction

 The stability measure~\eqref{eqn:primal} provides a complementary approach by comparing the stability of the system for a chosen threshold $y$ in the \emph{cost scale}.
 This approach is more intuitive and interpretable than setting a specific magnitude of distribution shift, such as $\dkl{Q}{P} \le \rho$.
-It is easier for analysts and engineers to decide on a tolerable amount of monetary loss or prediction error based on past data and domain knowledge when using the cost scale.
-This interpretable perspective has been commonly used in causal inference research through sensitivity analysis, where researchers analyze the amount of unobserved confounding required to challenge the conclusion of an observational study~\cite{Rosenbaum10, Rosenbaum11, YadlowskyNaBaDuTi22}.
+It is often easier for analysts and engineers to decide on a tolerable amount of monetary loss or prediction error based on past data and domain knowledge when using the cost scale.
+While it is evident that no class of criteria is uniformly dominant, we highlight interpretability as a key advantage of the stability measure.
+A similar high-level approach is common in causal inference research where through sensitivity analysis, researchers analyze the amount of unobserved confounding required to challenge the conclusion of an observational study~\cite{Rosenbaum10, Rosenbaum11, YadlowskyNaBaDuTi22}.
 For example, the finding that smoking causes lung cancer was considered credible because it would require an unrealistic amount of unobserved confounding (e.g., unrecorded hormone) to call the findings of the study into question~\cite{CornfieldHaHaLiShWy59}.
 Conceptually, our approach draws a parallel by analyzing how much distribution shift is required to deteriorate system performance to an intolerable degree.

 \paragraph{Main contributions} To build intuition, we begin with a dual reformulation of the infimum problem~\eqref{eqn:primal} in Section~\ref{section:approach}.
 We make concrete how the stability measure~\eqref{eqn:primal} is related to the tail probability of the cost $\rv$.
 Because committing to a plausible magnitude of distribution shift can be challenging, we study statistical estimation of stability $I_y(P)$ using i.i.d. observations $\rv_i \simiid P$ from the data-generating distribution $P$.
 Our main theoretical results characterize the finite sample minimax rate of convergence, which quantifies the fundamental rate at which $I_y(P)$ can be estimated based on $n$ observations.
 Our finite sample results complement prior asymptotic convergence results for $\what{I_n}$ that assume a fixed data-generating distribution $P$~\cite{FeuervergerMu77, CsorgoTe90, DuffyMe05, DuffyWi15, RohwerAnTo15}.